therapyaroha/therapyaroha.github.io/_posts/2020-07-14-therapy-aroha-logo.md

 <h2>Talking With Others</h2>

-<p>I have long liked the analogy of sitting around a campfire to discuss things.
+<p>I have long liked the analogy of counselling to sitting around a campfire and discussing things.
 Perhaps it takes me back to somewhere in our collective history where we sat around a fire at the end of a long day (maybe travelling to new places) and shared with each other over the warmth and a meal.
 This image brings me comfort.</p>

 <h2>Counselling as Sharing</h2>